Essentia Health seeking volunteers in local hospitals - NewsBreak

 (Fargo, ND) -- A man is being evaluated after climbing the Sanford Medical Center in Fargo.
 According to reports, the man was experiencing a mental health crisis and climbed the side of the building.
 Fargo police, EMS, and a negotiator were called to the scene around 4 a.m.
 Sunday.
 After...

-First ever first day of school for new Capstone Academy in Fargo
+Students gather for first day of class at new Capstone Classical Academy in Fargo

-FARGO, N.D.
-(Valley News Live) - The doors opened for the first time this morning for a new school in south Fargo which aims to teach students the ‘classical’ way.
-“Well, good morning!
-I am glad you’re here!”
-Capstone Academy’s Headmaster Paul Fisher said as he greeted a student walking up the school’s sidewalk.
+(Fargo, ND) -- Today is the first day of school for 116 students at the new Capstone Classical Academy in Fargo.
+Headmaster Paul Fisher described what he believes makes the school different.
+"We've decided and classical approaches are committed to open dialogue and good civil discourse and critical thinking, helping...

 RELATED LOCAL CHANNELS

-Note: UPDATE: Name released in head-on Richland County crash